Cleveland Browns star DE Myles Garrett suffered shoulder sprain, biceps strain in crash, team says - NewsBreak

 CLEVELAND, Ohio -- Bally Sports Ohio viewers will notice a few changes to Cleveland Cavaliers broadcasts this season.
 Cayleigh Griffin, who spent the 2018-19 season covering the team as a host and reporter when the network was known as Fox Sports Ohio, returns as the new host of “Cavaliers Live,” which airs before and after every game on Bally Sports Ohio.
 She’ll be joined by the show’s longtime co-host, former Cavaliers player Campy Russell.

+Browns star Myles Garrett cited for failure to control vehicle in one-car accident

-Myles Garrett cited for failure to control vehicle; teammates show him the love, and not yet ruled out for Falcons
+Cleveland Browns defensive star Myles Garrett was cited for failure to control his vehicle at an unsafe speed following his one-car accident.

-BEREA, Ohio — Myles Garrett returned to the Browns facility on Thursday and felt the love from his teammates after flipping his Porsche multiple times on Monday afternoon while driving home to Medina a few hours after practice.
-“He looked happy just to be able to see us all...
+Why Tua Tagovailoa’s injury puts the future of the NFL at risk

 Comments / 0